Buying a mattress is an important decision since you must sleep well.

 What firmness level do people prefer?

 More often than not, people choose between Medium (5) to Medium Firm (6) to get enough support and vary their position easily in bed.
-This range of firmness usually satisfies most people except for those heavyweight and want extra support and firmness in their mattress.
+This range of firmness usually satisfies most people except for those heavyweight who want extra support and firmness in their mattress.

 I would also like to point out that most hotels use mattresses within the firmness range of 5 and 6.